 You can also spot small local shops where spicy crisps are sold.
 They taste like natural potato crisps (very tough) dipped in chilli pepper.
 What I found really odd in Sri Lanka is that people start their breakfast with something sweet.
 It is either a sweet coffee or tea served with a hopper or a piece of cake itself.

-The tropical climate is a prefect place to grow fruits of many kinds.
-For this reason fresh produce is widely available and street markets are the best places to stock up on vitamins.
-Prices are as low or lower, than in South East Asia, so if you do not like spicy cuisine you can indulge yourself in the healthy sweetness of fruits.
+The tropical climate is a perfect place to grow fruits of many kinds.
+For this reason, fresh produce is widely available and street markets are the best places to stock up on vitamins.
+Prices are as low or lower than in South East Asia, so if you do not like spicy cuisine you can indulge yourself in the healthy sweetness of fruits.
 I saw a yellow coconut in Sri Lanka for the first time in my life but the taste was very similar to Thai coconuts.

-While trying street food it is uncommon to get the purchased delicacies in a western-style plastic bag.
+While trying street food in Sri Lanka it is uncommon to get the purchased delicacies in a western-style plastic bag.
 Instead, you will get what you bought in a sheet from an exercise book (one that already has been used by a good student) or in newspaper.
-At first it was very uninviting but I quickly got used to it.
+At first, it was very uninviting but I quickly got used to it.
 We even got an English test so could see the level of Sri Lankan primary education 🙂

 Do not worry if you do not like to experiment, western food is available in most places, where at least some tourists go.
 However, prices will reflect the trouble the chef has to prepare something not so spicy!

 Agness is a Polish vagabond who, after graduating in 2011, left her comfort zone setting off for a journey of a lifetime to China.
 She has been constantly travelling the world since then (slowly, but surely as she says), living like a local for less than $25 a day.
 She has become passionate about photography and adventure blogging, sharing her enthusiasm for life as well as her travel experiences.